Seed Grant Challenge

 - What does the Round 1 Application include?

-- Describe the social problem that your project or venture will address.
+- Explain the social problem that your venture will address.
 Include data to explain the scope and severity.

 - Are there other organizations tackling the same problem?
 How is their approach different from yours?